ameerqi/TradEx-doc/README.md

 ## 📊 Platform Overview Diagram

-The Platform Overview Diagram provides a simplified visual representation of the TradEX ecosystem.
-At its core is the TradEX platform, surrounded by suppliers from the UAE and Turkey, clients from Iraq, and shipment companies acting as a bridge between suppliers and clients.
-It illustrates the general flow of goods and services from international sources to Iraqi buyers and how TradEX orchestrates all the interactions.
+The Platform Overview Diagram provides a simplified visual representation of the TradEx ecosystem.
+At its core is the TradEx platform, surrounded by suppliers from the UAE and Turkey, clients from Iraq, and shipment companies acting as a bridge between suppliers and clients.
+It illustrates the general flow of goods and services from international sources to Iraqi buyers and how TradEx orchestrates all the interactions.

 ![Platform Overview Diagram](TradEx-main-actions.png)